echtejosh/tool-bot/README.md

 ## Docker setup

 ### Credentials
-Navigate to `docker-compose.example.yml` and set variable values, after that remove `.example` from the file name.
+Navigate to `docker-compose.yml` and set variable values inside of environment.

 ### Usage